Trading Weekly Options

 You can always do lower probability trades or success like Iron condors, At the money Butterfly spreads,etc….but you want the stock to stay where it is on those trades so look for underlying to be in a tight trading range

-Half the Weekly Options Windfall course is about expiration pinning trades which I find scare the S%^T out of me being short an at the money spread with 5-10 points between your spread strikes and usually offering about a 10:1 risk/reward on those trades.
+Much of the Weekly Options Windfall course is about expiration pinning trades which you need to treat with a lot of caution as you can have 5-10 points between your spread strikes and usually offering about a 10:1 risk/reward on those trades.
 They can work but you better to on top of those trades all day watching them like a hawk or you can lose a ton of money on pinning expiration trades.
 Some people in the course got crushed on those trades(multiple 5figure losses).
-Preston is a good trader(and a good salesman) but I didn’t think the Weekly Options Windfall course was worth it.
+Overall, I didn’t think the Weekly Options Windfall course was worth it.

 ** If you are still looking for more training on options and options trading then take a look at the Options Trading Course reviews page which gets routinely updated. **